CWISE J1249+3621

-CWISE J1249+362 (CWISE J124909.08+362116.0) is a low-mass hypervelocity star about 408 light-years distant in the constellation Canes Venatici.
+CWISE J1249+362 (CWISE J124909.08+362116.0) is a low-mass hypervelocity star about 408 light-years distant from earth in the constellation Canes Venatici.
 It has an L spectral type and is either a low-mass red dwarf or a high-mass brown dwarf.
-It has a speed of 456±27 km/s in the galactic rest frame, near the local escape velocity of the Milky Way.
+It has a speed of approximately 450 km/s in the galactic rest frame.
+That speed is near the local escape velocity of the Milky Way.

-Discovery
+Background and discovery

+CWISE is an abbreviation of Citizen science Wide-field Infrared Survey Explorer.

 CWISE J1249+362 was first identified in the Backyard Worlds project by the citizen scientists Tom Bickle, Martin Kabatnik, and Austin Rothermich (now astronomer).
-The astronomers of the project observed the object because its motion and distance suggested a high velocity.
-The astronomers used NIRES on the Keck Observatory to take a spectrum of the object.
-The researchers also identify the esdL1 dwarf ULAS J231949.36+044559.5 as an additional candidate hypervelocity star (v_{tan}≈513 km/s) with a low mass.
+The scientists noticed the object because its motion and distance suggested a high velocity.
+They used the Near-Infrared Echellette Spectrometer (NIRES) at the Keck Observatory to take a spectrum of the object.
+They also identified the esdL1 dwarf ULAS J231949.36+044559.5 as an additional candidate hypervelocity star (v_{tan}≈513 km/s) with a low mass.